prakhar-mathur4/Portfolio_Website/README.md

 ## About Me <img src="https://emojis.wiki/thumbs-up-medium-skin-tone/thumbs-up-medium-skin-tone.png" alt="Thumbs Up" width="20">

 I'm Prakhar, a tech enthusiast passionate about building awesome stuff!
 I love diving into the world of SRE, automating everything with DevOps, crafting sleek web experiences, and exploring the magic of Machine Learning.
 This portfolio is where I share my projects, blog posts, and open-source contributions.
-I'm always learning and leveling up my skills.
+I'm always learning and levelling up my skills.
 Hit me up if you want to chat about tech, collaborate on projects, or just geek out! 🤓

 ## Tech Stack 🛠️